WPManageNinja/fluent-affiliate-docs/guide/integrations/givewp-integration-with-fluentaffiliate.md

 In this guide, we’ll walk you through the steps to connect GiveWP with FluentAffiliate and set up affiliate commission for your campaign.

 >[!Note]
-> Make sure both plugins are installed and activated on your site.
+> To get started, you must first install and activate the GiveWP plugin on your WordPress website.

 ## Enable GiveWP in FluentAffiliate
 Once you have both plugins activated, follow these steps to connect GiveWP with FluentAffiliate: